“Without F4J I might never have seen my son again.”

 Secondly, solicitors represent both mums and dads – denying fathers access to their kids in some cases – whilst exploiting vulnerable fathers desperate to see their children in others.
 In effect, solicitors are both ‘gamekeeper’ and ‘poacher’.
 Thirdly, solicitors are part of the legal system and have a vested commercial interest in long, protracted, transactional legal cases and have little empathy with separated fathers.
 Too often, F4J is left to pick up the broken pieces of cases managed by solicitors.

 F4J offers an independent service based on the experience of thousands of fathers and other relatives who have been through the family justice system since our foundation in 2001.
 We tell you as it is, not how the government and family lawyers would like you to believe it is.
-Our costs are a fraction of those charged by solicitors, which in an average case can quickly amount to £20,000-£30,000.
+Our costs are a fraction of those charged by solicitors, which in an average case are between £20-£30,000.
 We want your case to be resolved as quickly, economically and successfully as possible.

 “At F4J I got the best advice anyone could give.”